LykkeBusinessPlatform/serilog-sinks-azurequeuestorage/README.md

             Implementation of an Azure storage queue sink based off the Azure table storage sink: https://github.com/serilog/serilog-sinks-azuretablestorage

+            Certain functionality/code existing in the Azure table sink removed in this Azure queue sink should be reviewed and some may need to be restored.
-            Certain functionality/code removed from the queue sink likely needs to be restored (this was built in less than a day to address an urgent need).
+            (this was built in less than a day to address an urgent need).

-            Target frameworks: net461 & netcoreapp2.1
+            Target frameworks: .NET 4.6.1 & .NET Core 2.1

             Usage: